Recruitment

 I’d say a 1/3 of our calls are rather ho-hum, 1/3 are somewhat straight forward, and 1/3 are like starring in a Hollywood action movie.
 You just never know which one it’s going to be when the phone rings. - MONOSAR Rescue Member

 The work is physically demanding.
-Field teams are expected to carry full packs, often loaded with medical or rescue equipment into the High Sierra, frequently off trail.
+Field teams are expected to carry full packs, often loaded with medical or rescue equipment into the High Sierra, frequently off-trail.
+Callouts often come at inopportune times, and we are looking for individuals who will answer the call, no matter how inconvenient the hour or unpleasant the conditions.

-The high requirements, sacrifice, and pursuit of assisting others creates a team environment that is rarely equaled.
+The high standards, personal sacrifice, and shared pursuit of helping others create a team environment that is rarely equaled.

 Team member coming up with a patient, Mt.
 Dana’s Third Pillar.